EUCAIM/k8s-deploy-node/devpi/README.md

 Be careful when changing the namespace where it is deployed, the address of the repository will change too.
 Herein, the default namespace __package-repos-proxy__ is assumed.

+When using kubectl, you can use the following commands:

+kubectl create namespace package-repos-proxy kubectl apply -f pvc.yml kubectl apply -f deployment.yml kubectl apply -f service.yml

 ### Python configuration

 There are multiple ways to use our proxy, please see the next sub-chapters.